Frederico Perera

-Frederico Perera (sometimes erroneously written as Frederick Perera) (1836 – 1909) was an English first-class cricketer.
+Frederico Perera (sometimes erroneously written as Frederick Perera) (c.
+1836 – 1909) was an English first-class cricketer.

-The son of the Spaniard Augurio Perera and his wife, Francisca, he was born at Holborn in 1836.
+The son of the Spaniard Augurio Perera and his wife, Francisca, he was born at Holborn in about 1836.
 His father was a merchant who moved the family to Birmingham in the same year of his birth, where he took over a storehouse on Great Charles Street.
 In 1839, the family once more relocated, this time to Manchester.
 Perera made his debut in first-class cricket for Manchester against Surrey at Eccles in 1857.
 The following season, he made three appearances in first-class cricket, appearing twice for the Gentlemen of the North against the Gentlemen of the South, and once for Manchester against Sussex.
 He scored a total of 54 runs in his four first-class matches, at an average of 7.71 and a high score of 29.
 By profession, he too was a merchant.
 He died in 1909.
 His middle brother, Pedro, was also a first-class cricketer, while his eldest brother, Augurio, is credited as being the co-inventor of lawn tennis.